shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-09-setter.md

 # Conclusion

 Congratulations!
-You have successfully created, deployed, and interacted with your smart contract on the NEAR Testnet using DataHub.
+You have successfully created, deployed, and interacted with a smart contract on the NEAR Testnet using DataHub.

-While we have only covered a very small area of contract development you are more than welcome to continue exploration and experiments on your own, feel free to check out [**NEAR Developer**](https://examples.near.org/) site for more examples and tutorials.
+While we have only covered a very small area of contract development, you are more than welcome to continue exploration and experiments on your own!
+Feel free to check out the [**NEAR Developer site**](https://examples.near.org/) for more examples and tutorials.

-The complete code for this tutorial can be found on [**Github**](https://github.com/figment-networks/tutorials/tree/main/near/5_contracts).
+The complete code for this tutorial can be found on [**GitHub**](https://github.com/figment-networks/tutorials/tree/main/near/5_contracts).

 If you had any difficulties following this tutorial or simply want to discuss NEAR and DataHub tech with us you can join [our community](https://discord.gg/fszyM7K) today!